Security Risk Analysis

-The Security Risk Analysis (SRA) is a Health Information Portability and Accountability Act (HIPAA) requirement and it is also required by CMS for both Meaningful Use and Merit-based Incentive Payment System (MIPS).
-However the most important reason to do an SRA is to keep your patients Protected Health Information (PHI) safe.
-An SRA has to be conducted annually to be compliant with HIPAA and CMS requirements.
+The Security Risk Analysis (SRA) is a Health Information Portability and Accountability Act (HIPAA) requirement and it is also required by CMS for Merit-based Incentive Payment System (MIPS).
+However, the most important reason to do an SRA is to keep your patient Protected Health Information (PHI) safe.
+An SRA must be conducted annually to be compliant with HIPAA and CMS requirements.

-A SRA conducted by GCREC does all the above.
+A SRA conducted by CQHII does all the above.
 The SRA Package given at the completion of our assessment includes:

-Please contact GCREC if you are interested in securing your network and your PHI.
+Please contact CQHII if you are interested in securing your network and your PHI.

 HIPAA Training Course

-The Gulf Coast Regional Extension Center (GCREC) HIPAA Training course will give participants the knowledge required to handle patients and Protected Health Information (PHI) in accordance with HIPAAs (Health Information Portability and Accountability Act) Privacy and Security directives.
-HIPAA Training is for anyone that handles PHI and is required every two years to be in compliance with HIPAA directives.
+The Center of Quality Health IT Improvement (CQHI) HIPAA Training course will give participants the knowledge required to handle patients and Protected Health Information (PHI) in accordance with HIPAA (Health Information Portability and Accountability Act) Privacy and Security directives.
+HIPAA Training is for anyone that handles PHI and is required every two years to comply with HIPAA directives.

 Our course offers several benefits, including: